Commercial Fishing and Shipping Injuries in Puget Sound, Washington

 The Jones Act is a statutory remedy that allows seamen to file claims against their employer for job-related injuries that were caused by negligence.
 Employers must provide their crew with a reasonably safe place to work.
 For example, employers must make sure the vessel’s deck is free of dangerous obstacles, unsecured cargo, or slippery substances.
 The standard of proof in a Jones Act claim is much lower than other personal injury actions.
 The seaman only needs to show that the negligence played some part in causing the injuries; the amount of the employer’s responsibility is not relevant.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing Puget Sound seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.